-3. Competition

-t.4 A competition is the aggregate of the bouts (individual competitions) or of the matches (team competitions) required to determine the winner of the event.
+3. Competition of the bouts (individual competitions) or of the matches (team competitions) required to determine the winner of the event.

 Competitions are distinguished by weapons, by the competitors' sex, by their age and by the fact that they are for individuals or for teams.